Download OpenAPI specification:Download

 The final un-split nodes are called leaf nodes (the square nodes).
 Not only are those records that belong to leaf nodes

-This implies the "good" and "bad" records are well separated. aivis Response Analysis engine identifies the most informative path ways to arrive at "good" and "bad" TARGET value scenarios.
+This implies that the "good" and "bad" records are well separated. aivis Response Analysis engine identifies the most informative pathways to arrive at "good" and "bad" TARGET value scenarios.

 By inspecting the predicates that lead to the leaf nodes, therefore, one can learn the reasons for good (or the cause of bad) performance of the KPI.